 - Marketing and Research: to provide our members with details on our products and services provided they have not opted out of receiving such communications and to carry our market research.
 Individuals can opt-out of receiving marketing communications at any time;

 - Cookies on our website: we may obtain information about general Internet usage by using a cookie file which is stored on an individual’s browser or the hard drive of their computer.
-Visitors to our website can choose not to consent to cookies or disable cookies in their browser settings at any time;
+Visitors to our website can choose not to consent to cookies, or they can manage their cookie preferences, or they can select to opt-in to some or all types of cookies.
+We use a cookie management platform for this purpose;

 - Competitions and Draws: when members participate in competitions or draws they will be asked for their consent prior to their personal information or image being displayed on our website, social media platforms or other publications;